Wrelks-Quantum/wrelks.github.io/_posts/2021-2-2-minecraft-challenge-plugins.markdown

 # Fast Mobs

-Another plugin to further stretch your skill.
+Another plugin to further test your skill.
 Fast Mobs adds a various number of new changes

 * Every mob is given speed **five**, making every mob in the game faster than the player
     * Mobs are also given addition damage buffs